 For children aged 0-3 years, sexual curiosity might include:

 - touching, holding, pulling and poking their own genitals

 - looking at or touching the genitals of familiar children or adults in a curious way in the bath or toilet

 - showing an interest in body parts and how they work

-- playing games that involve being naked or using gender-based roles, or playing make-believe games like doctors and nurses
+- playing games that involve being naked or using gender-based roles, like doctors and nurses

 - repeating words, expressions and slang for toileting, bodily functions or body parts.